 FAIRassist.org lists other resources that help one measure and improve the FAIRness of data.

 Are you interested in more information about FAIR data?
-Find information on how to make data FAIR in the Open Economics Guide knowledge base!
+Find more information on how to make data FAIR in the Open Economics Guide introduction!